 - No social media before bed.
 It will keep you up and it’s not healthy.
 Opt for a podcast or meditation app if you want to listen to something to wind down.

 - Get organized.
 And we mean everything.
 Pre-cook meals.
 Write lists.
 Block out time in your diary.

 - Make time to exercise.
 It’s good for the mind and soul.
 I did the 28-minute programs out there first thing before the kids woke, and I loved it.

 - You don’t have time for office politics.
 Need I say more?

-- Be open with your manager about how you are feeling.
+- Be open with your manager about how you’re feeling.
 Don’t vent everything, but they’re human and can probably help in some ways.

-- Help other women who are pregnant.
-It’s therapeutic to take on a role of helping and sharing your journey.
+- Help others who are expecting.
+It’s therapeutic to take on the role of helping and sharing your journey.

 Written by Jodi Geddes, Co-founder of Circle In.